Piers Morgan Uncensored: History

+TalkTV (2022-2024)

 Morgan left Good Morning Britain and ITV in March 2021 following a controversy over his remarks about Oprah with Meghan and Harry, which included a heated on-air argument with Alex Beresford.

 On 16 September 2021, News UK announced its new channel TalkTV would launch in 2022, with Morgan being the first name signed up.
 The show made its debut on 25 April 2022.
-The opening two editions of the programme featured a two-part interview with former US President Donald Trump.
+The opening two editions of the programme featured a two-part interview with current US president Donald Trump.

 On 6 June 2022, TalkTV aired a two-hour special of the show to cover that day's Conservative Party vote of confidence in the leadership of Boris Johnson.
 Extended versions of the programme were also aired in July 2022 as the government crisis unfolded, leading to the resignation of Johnson.

 The 25 July 2022 edition of the show began three days of editions covering Morgan's visit to Ukraine, where he was invited by First Lady of Ukraine Olena Zelenska to host her second Kyiv Summit of First Ladies and Gentlemen.
 Morgan also recorded an hour-long interview with President Volodymyr Zelensky and his wife First Lady Olena Zelenska, the first interview the couple have given to international television, and which was broadcast on 27 July.

-A three-hour special edition was aired on the evening of 8 September 2022, shortly after the announcement of the death of Queen Elizabeth II, reflecting on the Queen's life following the breaking news.
+A three-hour special edition was aired on the evening of 8 September 2022, shortly after the announcement of the death of Queen Elizabeth II, reflecting on the queen's life following the breaking news.
 A two-hour special edition was aired on the evening following the state funeral of Elizabeth II on 19 September 2022.